Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 The watercolor medium dates back to the cave paintings of Paleolithic Europe and was used on papyrus during the Egyptian civilization.
 It was frequently used for manuscript illustration in monasteries during the European Middle Ages.
 It was well documented during the German Renaissance since artist Albrecht Dürer (1471–1528) used it.

-Watercolor |
+Watercolor

 In the early 19th century, American artists seemed to regard watercolor primarily as a sketching tool in preparation for the "finished" work in oil; however, it is an ancient medium that is very old.

 In East Asia, watercolor painting with ink was referred to as scroll or brush painting.
-Chinese, Korean, and Japanese painting has been the dominant medium, often in monochrome black or brown, often using an ink stick or other pigments.
+Chinese, Korean, and Japanese painting has been the dominant medium, often in monochrome black or brown, frequently using an ink stick or other pigments.
 India, Ethiopia, and other countries have long watercolor painting traditions.

 Terminology